Cultural depictions of Richard III of England: Screen adaptations

 Perhaps the best-known film adaptation of Shakespeare's play Richard III is the 1955 version directed and produced by Sir Laurence Olivier, who also played the lead role.
 Also notable are the 1995 film version starring Sir Ian McKellen, set in a fictional 1930s fascist England, and Looking for Richard, a 1996 documentary film directed by Al Pacino, who plays the title character as well as himself.
 In the 1960 BBC series based on Shakespeare's history plays, An Age of Kings, Paul Daneman played Richard.
 Ron Cook played Richard III in the 1983 BBC Shakespeare production of the play.
 Away from the Shakespearean tradition, Aneurin Barnard played Richard in the 2013 BBC-Starz joint production TV series The White Queen based on Philippa Gregory’s novels, and in September 2014 BBC started filming a new TV version of the Shakespearean play for the second part of The Hollow Crown with Benedict Cumberbatch in the title role.

 Richard's career is the subject of the 1939 film Tower of London, in which he is played by Basil Rathbone.
 The film was later remade by Roger Corman in 1962, starring Vincent Price as Richard (Price had played Clarence in the earlier version).
 Richard is a thorough-paced villain in both versions.
 Neither film owes much to the Shakespeare play, but the 1962 Corman version has similarities to Macbeth, complete with paradoxical prophesies, and visions of bloodied ghosts.
 Unusually, Richard's wife Anne is portrayed, like Lady Macbeth, as an ally, egging him on in his evil plans.

 Despite his having died at the age of 32, Richard is often depicted as being considerably older: Laurence Olivier was 47 (in his 1955 film), Vincent Price was 51, Ian McKellen was 56 as was Pacino in his 1996 film (although Pacino was 39 when he played him on Broadway in 1979, and Olivier was 37 when he played him on stage in 1944).
 Ron Cook was 35 when he played Richard III in the 1983 BBC Shakespeare production of the play.
 Aneurin Barnard was 25 at the time of filming, and Cumberbatch 38.

+York Theatre Royal introduced a recreation of Richard III and his voice by FaceLab in November 2024.